 Whether you’re planning legal action, or documenting the impact, photos and video are very important (and usually something people regret not doing more).

-Find the backyard/side yard tax parcels in your neighborhood
+Find the historic lots in your neighborhood

 - The Puget Sound Regional Branch of the Washington State Archives is the primary holding place for most of Seattle’s historical land documents.

 - The city’s old side-sewer maps sometimes show the extra tax parcels on a lot (find your parcel, then click on the “recommended side sewer card(s).”